smallrye/smallrye-llm/examples/helidon-car-booking-portable-ext/README.md

 * Maven 3.9.5
 * Testing against GPT 3.5 and 4.0 on a dedicated Azure instance (to be customized in your context).

-During my tests, GPT 3.5 has proved to be faster but less precise en consistent than GPT 4.
+During my tests, GPT 3.5 has proved to be faster but less precise and consistent than GPT 4.
 In particular, GPT 4 has provided much better result with Fraud Detection.

+## Application requirements:

+- JDK 17 and higher
+- Maven 3.9.9 and higher
+- LangChain4j 1.0.0-beta5 or higher.
+- Testing against GPT 4.0 on a dedicated Azure instance (to be customized in your context).

+Then you can access the application through the browser of your choice.

 ## Differences with Quarkus-LangChain4j

 Quarkus provides a deep integration with LangChain4j thanks to a specific [extension](https://docs.quarkiverse.io/quarkus-langchain4j/dev/index.html).

-In particular, it provides a powerful @RegisterAiService annotation and network interactions with LLMs are managed with its own RestClient.
+In particular, it provides a powerful `@RegisterAiService` annotation and network interactions with LLMs are managed with its own RestClient.

 This example is based on a standard usage of LangChain4j with Helidon.
 There is no such deep integration.

-I've added 3 technical classes to manage "the glue" (more or less the equivallent of @RegisterAiService):
+I've added 3 technical classes to manage "the glue" (more or less the equivalent of `@RegisterAiService`):

 * ModelFactory: generates an OpenAI Chat model
 * ChatAiServiceFactory: generates a Chat assistant